Skip to Content

 To me, more often than not, stuff on sticks means tikka, either my lamb tikka or chicken tikka kebabs.

-But I also have something with North African influences like my beef kofta kebabs, Indo-Chinese influences like my chicken shashlik recipe and European influences in my sticky duck kebabs.
+But I also have something with North African influences like my beef kofta kebabs, Indo-Chinese influences like my chicken shashlik recipe, Persian influences in the form of Joojeh kabob and European influences in my sticky duck kebabs or Greek lamb souvlaki.

-These bbq chicken skewers with pineapple sticks with a takeaway vibe, but Chinese rather than Indian.
-Because these chicken skewers are influenced by the sauce in my sweet and sour chicken balls.
+These BBQ chicken skewers with pineapple sticks with a takeaway vibe, but Chinese rather than Indian.
+These chicken skewers are influenced by the sauce in my sweet and sour chicken balls.

 Finally, I add the distinct and magical flavour of Szechuan pepper, one of my favourite ingredients!